csparpa/pyowm/sphinx/v3/code-recipes.md

 and would get the very same results as above.

-### Get the IDs of cities whose name contain a specific string
+#### Get the IDs of cities whose name contain a specific string

-In order yo find all cities with names having your string as a substring you need to use the optional parameter `matching='like'`
+In order to find all cities with names having your string as a substring you need to use the optional parameter `matching='like'`

 In example, let's find IDs for all British cities having the string `london` in their names: